-The highest explosivity index in Cameroon was reached in the review period at VEI 3 in 1986.
+The highest explosivity index in Cameroon reached in the review period was VEI 3 in 1986.
 The volcano Oku Volc Field threw tephramasses of at least 10 million cubic meters over 3 kilometers high.
 Volcanoes of this size can theoretically erupt at this intensity every year.

 |08/21/1986||Oku Volc Field||3||1700|